-Because the elevations of all the piping were fixed, PT&P had to develop a pipe support design that would dissipate heat, in order to protect the PTFE, 25% glass filled slide plates from thermal damage.
+Because the elevations of all the piping were fixed, PT&P had to develop a pipe support design that would dissipate heat and protect the PTFE 25% glass-filled slide plates (installed beneath the pipe shoe to reduce friction) from thermal damage by utilizing a design concept called “Natural Draft Air Cooling.”
 Natural Draft Air Cooling has several advantages over previous designs: